 Before getting started

-If you have the Core HR solution, the export feature lets you synchronize, via a flat file (xlsx, csv or txt), the data entered into Core HR with your various software (payroll, intranet, ATS, CSE, etc.)
+If you have the Lucca Core HR solution, the export feature lets you use a flat file (.xlsx, .csv or .txt) to sync the data entered in Core HR with your different software packages (payroll, intranet, ATS, Social and Economic Committee, etc.).

 This article explains how to create and edit an export configuration, to find out how to generate the export, please refer to the dedicated help sheet.